Power Quality Solutions

 What is power quality monitoring?

-Power quality monitoring is the continuous measurement and analysis of electrical parameters such as voltage, current, harmonics, sags, swells, flicker and transients to ensure a stable, reliable supply of electricity.
-Utilities rely on power quality analyzers and recorders to detect disturbances before they damage equipment or disrupt service.
+Power quality monitoring is the ongoing measurement of electrical parameters like voltage, current, harmonics, sags, swells, flicker and transients.
+The goal is a stable, reliable power supply.
+Utilities rely on power quality analyzers and recorders to catch disturbances before they damage equipment or disrupt service.

 What causes poor power quality on the grid?

-Poor power quality is caused by aging infrastructure, non-linear loads from sensitive electronics, distributed energy resources such as rooftop solar and battery storage, electric vehicle charging, lightning strikes, switching operations and faults on the distribution system.
-Each introduces voltage sags, harmonics, flicker or transients into the grid.
+Poor power quality has several common causes: aging infrastructure, non-linear loads from sensitive electronics, distributed energy resources like rooftop solar and battery storage, electric vehicle charging, lightning strikes, switching operations, and faults on the distribution system.
+Each one can introduce voltage sags, harmonics, flicker or transients into the grid.

 What is IEEE 1547 and why does it matter for utilities?

 IEEE 1547 is the standard for interconnecting distributed energy resources with electric power systems.
 It defines voltage, frequency, power quality and anti-islanding requirements that DERs must meet.
-Utilities use power quality recorders like the PMI Bolt and Revolution to verify IEEE 1547 compliance during interconnection testing and ongoing operation.
+Utilities use power quality recorders like the PMI Bolt and Revolution to verify IEEE 1547 compliance, both during interconnection testing and ongoing operation.

 How do electric vehicles and DERs affect power quality?

-Electric vehicles and distributed energy resources create bidirectional power flows, inject harmonics from their inverters and cause voltage fluctuations during fast charging or intermittent generation.
-Monitoring these impacts requires high-resolution recorders that capture sub-cycle events that lower-resolution meters miss.
+Electric vehicles and distributed energy resources create bidirectional power flows.
+Their inverters inject harmonics, and they can cause voltage fluctuations during fast charging or intermittent generation.
+Monitoring these impacts requires high-resolution recorders that capture sub-cycle events — the kind lower-resolution meters miss.

 What is the difference between a power quality analyzer and a recorder?

 A power quality analyzer is typically a handheld instrument for short-term troubleshooting.
-A power quality recorder is designed for long-term deployment, continuously logging voltage, current and disturbance data over days, weeks or months for trend analysis and compliance reporting.
+A power quality recorder is built for long-term deployment — continuously logging voltage, current and disturbance data over days, weeks or months for trend analysis and compliance reporting.
 The PMI Seeker bridges both roles.

 What is Merlin™ and how does it help with power quality analysis?

 Merlin™ is PMI’s AI-powered power quality analytics platform.
-It automatically identifies, classifies and diagnoses disturbances captured by Bolt, Seeker and Revolution recorders, cutting the time engineers spend manually reviewing events and surfacing root causes faster.
+It automatically identifies, classifies and diagnoses disturbances captured by Bolt, Seeker and Revolution recorders.
+That cuts the time engineers spend manually reviewing events and helps surface root causes faster.
 Merlin™ works across your entire fleet, learning from every event you capture.

 How many samples per cycle are needed for accurate power quality monitoring?

-Sampling rate requirements depend on what you need to capture.
-Standard disturbance monitoring works at 256 samples per cycle (Bolt), while high-resolution transient analysis benefits from the 4,166 samples/cycle of Seeker or the 16,666 samples/cycle of Revolution.
-Higher sampling rates capture faster transients and higher-order harmonics that lower-resolution meters miss.
+It depends on what you need to capture.
+Standard disturbance monitoring works fine at 256 samples per cycle (Bolt).
+High-resolution transient analysis benefits from more: 4,166 samples/cycle on Seeker, or 16,666 samples/cycle on Revolution.
+Higher sampling rates catch faster transients and higher-order harmonics that lower-resolution meters miss.

 Power Quality White Paper Library